jesusantguerrero/insane-treasurer/README.md

 ## Introduction

-Treasurer provides subscription billing flow using paypal API.
+Treasurer provides subscription billing flow using paypal API and a nice subscription screen using inertiajs.

 ## License